Freedom of religion in Europe by country: Societal attitudes

+Freedom of religion

+In 2023, the country was scored 4 out of 4 for religious freedom.

 Montenegro

 Montenegro's laws guarantee the freedom of religion and outlaw several forms of religious discrimination, as well as establishing that there is no state religion in Montenegro.
 The government provides some funding to religious groups.

-Montenegro has experienced less religious conflict than the other former Yugoslavian states, and has historically had a high degree of religious tolerance and diversity.
+Montenegro has experienced less religious conflict than the other former Yugoslav states, and has historically had a high degree of religious tolerance and diversity.
 There is, however, an outstanding dispute between the Serbian Orthodox Church and the Montenegrin Orthodox Church, as both churches lay claim to the country's many Orthodox religious sites and dispute each other's legitimacy.

 According to a 2008 study, the government of Montenegro engages in a very small amount of discrimination against its Muslim minority and breakaway Orthodox groups present in the country.
 However, according to a 2017 survey conducted by the Council of Europe in cooperation with the Office of the Ombudsperson of Montenegro, 45% of respondents reported having experienced religious discrimination.